-5.5.3 Supply voltage filtering
+5.5.4 Supply voltage filtering and layout considerations

-As with most integrated circuits, ripple on the supply voltage should be minimized in order to guarantee a stable operation and to avoid feedback oscillations via the supply voltages.
+As with most integrated circuits, ripple on the supply voltage should be minimized in order to quarantee a stable operation and to avoid feedback oscillations via the supply voltages.
 Therefore, use a ceramic capacitor of 100nF per supply voltage pin (VM to GND, VLS to GND and VCC to GND and VCP to VM).
 Please pay attention to also keep voltage ripple on VCC pin low, especially when the 5V output is used to supply additional external circuitry.
 It also is important to make sure, that the resistance of the power supply is low when compared to the load circuit.
 Especially high frequency voltage ripple >1MHz should be suppressed using filter capacitors near the power bridge or near the board power supply.
 The VM terminal is used, to detect short to GND situations, thus, it has to correspond to the bridge power supply.
 In high noise applications, it may make sense to filter VCP supply separately against ripple to GND.
 A large low ESR electrolytic capacitor across the bridge supply (VM to GND) should also be used, because it effectively suppresses high frequency ripple.
 This cannot be accomplished with ceramic capacitors.
+GND and GNDP pins should be tied to a common, massive GND plane.
+Pay attention to power routing: Use short and wide, straight traces.
+The PCB power supply should be placed near the driver bridge, where most current is consumed, to avoid current drop in the plane between critical components like TMC603 and microcontroller.
+This is especially is important to get a precise current measurement.

-5.5.4 Reverse polarity protection
+5.5.5 Reverse polarity protection